dejan2609/harshadranganathan.github.io/_posts/2020-04-29-apache-jmeter-load-test.md

 Also, you might get **Non HTTP response code: java.net.SocketException** errors in your tests.
 So, it's good to enable **Delay Thread creation until needed** option in the ThreadGroup.

+### CPU Utilization

+Make sure your CPU utilization doesn't exceed more than 80%.
+If it exceeds, JMeter will end up spending more time processing the responses and it might affect the response time, thereby skewing the results.

 ### Use CLI Mode

 Once you have the test scripts ready, run the test in CLI mode instead of GUI mode.